Ahmet İçduygu, Professor of Sociology and International Relations

 3. Turkey and the Re-making of Europe: This book project (co-authored with E. Fuat Keyman) provides an account of how Europe is being and has been remade through the EU-Turkey relationship, in particular through the ways in which the Turkish state has advanced its membership bid and and through the ways in which Turkish citizens have pursued their rights claims in and through European institutions.

-Belgin San Akça, Assistant Professor of International Relations and Political Science
+Belgin San Akça, Associate Professor of International Relations and Political Science

 Primary Area of Focus: Terrorism, insurgency, the role of ethnic, religious, and political identity in inter-state relations and the empirical applications of IR Theory, and the Middle East Conflict.

 Research Summary: Professor San-Akca’s research focuses on non-state violence and its implications for inter-state relations.
 Specifically, she studies terrorism, insurgency, the role of ethnic, religious, and political identity in inter-state relations and the empirical applications of IR Theory, and the Middle East Conflict.
 She teaches research methods, graduate level quantitative analysis, introductory level International Relations, and a course on terrorism, insurgency and World politics.

 Caner Bakır, Professor of International Relations and Political Science